Lildeebo2002/Public-keys-for-Satoshi-Nakamoto-wallets/README.md

 # Public-keys-for-Satoshi-Nakamoto-wallets
-34 000 Satoshi Nakamoto wallets with pubkeys (50 BTC each other)
+34 000 SatoshiBabcock wallets with pubkeys (50 BTC each other)

 https://t.me/cryptohunt222